ggreer/geoff.greer.fm/_posts/2014-03-20-sign-your-releases.md

 ggreer@carbon:~/code/ag%
 {% endhighlight %}

 At this point, you're done!
 Be sure to upload the `.asc` file as well as the release tarball.
-It can also be helpful to include instructions on how to verify signatures.
+I also recommend including instructions to verify signatures.
 Feel free to rip-off the instructions on my release pages for [The Silver Searcher](/ag/) and [FSEvents Tools](/fsevents/).

 <br />